icxuseen/Project4/README.md

 This is Python Flask CRUD Restaurant Menu App web runs live on Amazon Lightsail web server, Google Sign-In and Godaddy DNS.

+The RestaurantApp is a RESTful web application that displays Restaurants List and  Menu items, allowing the user to login and add, edit and delete.

 ### SSH Information and Application URL

 - Server IP Address: 52.57.174.115